xkhaib00/digital-electronics-2/lab11/lab11-project2/README.md

 # Project 2

-Application of analog joy-stick (2 ADC channels, 1 push button), rotary encoder, and Digilent PmodCLP LCD module.
+Precise generation of several PWM channels.
+Application of two (or more) Servo motors SG90.

 ### Team members

-* Rishat Khaibullin (responsible for making joystick and LCD part of project, schematic of project and it description)
+* Rishat Khaibullin (responsible for making joystick part of project, schematic of project and it description)
-* Marian Dvořáček (responsible for making encoder and LCD part of project, flowcharts of functions)
+* Marian Dvořáček (responsible for making servo and LCD part of project, flowcharts of functions)

 ## Hardware description